joao-neves95/merger-js/README.md

 ## Use:

-1) Make a header file (the source file; the first file to be merged) containing, on the top, comments importing the files in the order you want them to be built, from the first to the last.<br/>
-   Just like in a browser.
+1) Make a header file - the source file; the first file to be merged - containing, on the top, comments importing the files in the order you want them to be built, from the first to the last just like in a browser.<br/>

    Example:
    ```